• Skip to primary navigation

 Storage

-They can also be frozen in a sealed bag for up to one month.
+They can also be frozen in a sealed freezer bag for up to one month.
 To reheat, cover the waffles in tin foil and cook in the oven on 400°F/205°C until heated through.

 Oat Banana Waffles on a plate decorated with strawberries and coconut whipped cream, with a fork off to one side.